franco-on-git/Scripts-and-Commands/COMMANDS/PSExec-Elevated-Terminal.md

 - WARNING: Running commands as SYSTEM can be risky!
 You’re essentially bypassing user-level restrictions
 ```

-- The command  launches a Command Prompt interactively under the Local System account.
+- The command  launches a interactive dhell under the Local **SYSTEM** account.
 - This is a powerful way to run commands with elevated privileges on the local machine.

 | Switch        | Description